-The path to financial wellness can be confusing.
-Perry Tech wants you to be successful during your time in college and beyond.
-If you have questions about financial aid or student loans please email email@example.com or stop by the Financial Aid Office during business hours.
+The path to financial wellness can be confusing and Perry Tech wants you to be successful during your time attending school and beyond.
+If you have questions about financial aid or student loans please email [email protected] or stop by the Financial Aid Office during business hours, Mon-Thu from 6:30am to 5:00pm.
+Financial aid is available for those who qualify.

-Most students rely on loans to pay for school.
 Once you’ve filled out your FAFSA and completed all the financial aid requirements, it’s time to figure out how to pay for college.
+Many students rely on loans to pay for school.
 If you are planning to borrow, do your research.
 There are many factors to consider before accepting student loans.

 How much do you need to borrow?